Claire-Sophie/home-assignment/README.md

-# How works the code and some theoritical references.
+# How works the code :

 Database used: fruit360 (loaded from https://data.mendeley.com/datasets/rp73yg93n8/1).
 The model was trained with 5 classes (tomato , cherry , apple, pineapple, raspberry) for the likelihood betwen this classes et see how the model reacts.

+We used a pretraind model Resnet101 , freezed the last top layer and added layers on top that were tuned to have best converge of accuracy and loss.

+To re train the model, you need to rund the code TomatoModel.py.

+Otherwise, you can load the model that is in a release and import image and use model.predict to have the prediction.